Harvey-Moth/Comp3010/README.md

 # Installation & Data Preparation (15%)
 _(Document Splunk installation, dataset ingestion, and validation steps.
 Provide supporting evidence (screenshots/configs).
 Justify setup choices in the context of SOC infrastructure.)_

-### Splunk
+##### Installation of splunk was performed on a VMware virtual machine running Ubuntu.
+Splunk Enterprise was downloaded from the offical site "https://www.splunk.com/en_us/download.html".

 Splunk Installation
 Installlation Walkthrough Screenshots: https://github.com/Harvey-Moth/Comp3010/tree/615202f18d654ddf5638b6f17b9aa27cb7d89d15/Walkthrough%20Screenshots/Splunk%20installation

-##### Installation of splunk was performed on a VMware virtual machine running Ubuntu.
-Splunk Enterprise was downloaded from the offical site "https://www.splunk.com/en_us/download.html".

 ### 1. Downloading the dataset from the Github repository
 <img width="2559" height="1439" alt="1  Downloading the dataset" src="https://github.com/user-attachments/assets/f7a53f38-8f90-496d-be1e-adc02c1791ce" />
+The BOTSv3 dataset is avalible from a public github repository.
+Downloading it is as simple as downlaoding the archive to a linux machine of virtual machine.

 ### 2. Moving the dataset to the correct folder so splunk can access it
 <img width="2559" height="1439" alt="2  Moving dataset into the correct folder" src="https://github.com/user-attachments/assets/3b8d0775-2f08-45de-8750-0c6d8f6caae7" />
+Moving the dataset to the correct folder is important.
+We must ensure the data is stored in the same place as the splunk files for ease of indexing later on in the process.

 ### 3. Running splunk from the dataset directory
 <img width="2559" height="1439" alt="3  Running splunk from the dataset directory" src="https://github.com/user-attachments/assets/880fe613-958d-4c07-bba7-c75229138e24" />
+Once the dataset is in the correct place, we can start splunk with the "./Splunk start" command.
+It is important we use the superuser "Sudo" prefix in order to prevent any protected storage locations from interfearing with the software, sudo allows us to run it as a administrator.

 ### 4. Opening the dataset in Splunk and indexing it
 <img width="2559" height="1439" alt="4  Opening the dataset in Splunk and indexing it" src="https://github.com/user-attachments/assets/5c460b53-8d07-4713-bd4d-166183c842c9" />